Option #3: Personal Manifesto

 The Master of Fine Arts in Acting at SMU focuses on training the actor for

-— giving the artist the tools needed to achieve creative excellence in a variety of dramatic literature and theatrical venues.
+the professional world — giving the artist the tools needed to achieve creative excellence in a variety of dramatic literature and theatrical venues.
 Rather than asking you to master a way of working, the program helps you to master the ways by which you can meet the challenges of the work — which vary from text to text and production to production.
 We teach actors to discover their own organic approach to acting.
 So when you graduate, youʼll be armed with a rich array of techniques that will allow you to channel imagination and intelligence through the medium of body and voice.

 Admissions: